-This MD&A includes non-GAAP measures as further described herein.
-These non-GAAP measures do not have a standardized meaning prescribed by IFRS and, therefore, may not be comparable with the calculation of similar measures by other companies.
-The Company believes that the presentation of these non-GAAP measures provides useful information to investors and shareholders as the measures provide increased transparency and the ability to better analyze performance against prior periods on a comparable basis.
+This MD&A includes non-GAAP measures, non-GAAP ratios and supplementary financial measures as further described herein.
+These non-GAAP figures do not have a standardized meaning prescribed by IFRS and, therefore, may not be comparable with the calculation of similar measures by other companies.
+The Company believes that the presentation of these non-GAAP figures provides useful information to investors and shareholders as the measures provide increased transparency and the ability to better analyze performance against prior periods on a comparable basis.

-Free cash flow: calculated from total cash flow, adding back adjustments for working capital movements, dividends and debt service less the one off security deposit received from Equinor.
+Free cash flow (non-GAAP measure): calculated from total cash flow, adding back adjustments for working capital movements, dividends received and debt service costs less the one-off security deposit received from Equinor.
 This measure represents cash generated after costs, and is a measure commonly used to assess the Company's profitability.
-A reconciliation from total cash flow (a GAAP measure) to free cash flow (a non-GAAP measure).
+The receipt of the deposit has been excluded as any imbalance payments under the terms of any future agreement among the Agbami parties will be set-off against this security deposit.
+Discussions are ongoing in an attempt to seek final resolution of the formal redetermination of the Agbami tract participation and a provision against the deposit has been recognized in Prime.
+A reconciliation from total cash flow (a GAAP measure) to free cash flow (a non-GAAP measure) is shown below.